oguzcanbudumlu/g/notes/radical-candor/README.md

 ### "Operationalizing" Good Guidance

+- There are two dimensions to good guidance: care personally and challenge directly.
 - Being clear about what happens when you fail to care personally or challenge directly will help you avoid backsliding into old habits.
 - The names of each quadrant refer to **guidance**, not to **personality treats**.
 - They are a way to gauge **praise** and **criticism**.